ClementBM/naatation/README.md

 `NAATation` requires minimal permissions: it will ask for permission to access the current Doc (to convert it), a permission to create a sidebar (the user interface) and one last for the spreadsheet export function.
 It requires no other permissions.

+* The ../auth/script.container.ui scope allows this Add-on to display a sidebar.
+* The .../auth/documents scope allows to get the selected text in the current doc.
+* The .../auth/spreadsheets	scope allows to export the document's annotations in a chosen destination sheet.

 ## Installation and other details

 * Installation: [Install NAATation](https://workspace.google.com/marketplace/app/naatation/TODO) from the Google Workspace Marketplace.